Crown Prince Alexander lays wreath at the Monument of Unknown Hero

 Serbia has fared better than most countries with its deposed Royals House: Crown Prince Alexander and his family were able to return to the country back in 1991, when he actively worked against the regime of Slobodan Milosevic: after Milosevic’s regime was overthrown in 2000, the family moved to Serbia permanently and received Yugoslavian (and later Serbian) citizenship.
 The Royal properties seized from the family (including Palaces, jewellery and other personal belongings) were restored and the Crown Prince currently resides in Kraljevski Dvor (the Royal Palace).

-You can learn more about the Royal Family of Yugoslavia (Serbia) in this thread.Filed under Serbian Royals
+You can learn more about the Royal Family of Yugoslavia (Serbia) in this thread.Filed under Serbia/Yugoslavia

-Tagged Crown Prince Alexander, Memorial, Restoration, World War I.
+Tagged Anniversary, Crown Prince Alexander of Yugoslavia, Education, Memorial, Restoration, World War I.